 I provide relationship therapy to both individuals and couples and work with a wide range of issues that may be affecting a relationship.
 In addition, I work with those who have difficulty embarking on or maintaining a relationship.
 I can assist with building self confidence and finding who you are and what you want.

-Relationships are as unique as the individuals that are in them and what one may seek from a relationship may be different to another.
-The relationships that we experience growing up play a pivotal part in defining what we like/don’t like and how we seek to experience them as adults.
-In addition, as an individual’s outlook, desires and needs may change over time this can affect a relationship particularly if the other’s remain the same or change in a different way.
+Relationships are as unique as the individuals that are in them.
+What one may seek from a relationship may be different to another.
+The relationships that we experience growing up play a pivotal part in defining what we like or don’t like and how we seek to experience them as adults.
+In addition, as an individual’s outlook, desires and needs may change over time, this can affect a relationship particularly if the other’s remain the same or change in a different way.

 Common relationship issues may include:

 - Cultural differences

 - Children / families